Leonarddoo/Leonarddoo/README.md

 - 📫 How to reach me: **samuel.pomin@gmail.com**

-- ⚡ What I like to do: **I like so much musculation, table tennis...and coding of course**
+- ⚡ What I like to do: **I like so much Musculation, Table Tennis...and Coding of course**

 <h3 align="center">Connect with me:</h3>
 <div align="center">